sizief/space-invaders/README.md

-#TODO:

-# Write test for missing parts
-# Create repo and push
+### TODO:

-# Change the "30 number of o" to dynamic selection
+- Change the "30 number of o" to dynamic selection
-# Add description of the algorithm
+- Add description of the algorithm
-# Travis
+- Travis